Optimal bounds for decay of correlations and {\alpha}-mixing for nonuniformly hyperbolic dynamical systems: Introduction and the main results

 The studies of the statistical properties of 2-dimensional hyperbolic systems with singularities are motivated in large part by mathematical billiards with chaotic behavior, introduced by Sinai in \cite{Sin} and since then studied extensively by many authors \cite{BSC90, BSC91, Y98,Y99,CM}.

 Statistical properties of chaotic dynamical systems are described by the decay of correlations and by various limiting theorems.
-Let $(\cM,\cF,\mu)$ be a \emph{dynamical system}, i.e., a measurable transformation $\cF\colon \cM\to\cM$ preserving a probability measure $\mu$ on the Borel sigma algebra of $\cM$. \nomenclature{$\cF$}{The nonuniformly hyperbolic map} For any real-valued functions $f$ and $g$ on $\cM$ (often called \emph{observables}) the {\em correlations} are defined by \beq C_n(f,g,\cF) = \int_{\cM} (f\circ \cF^n)\, g\, d\mu - \int_{\cM} f\, d\mu \int_{\cM} g\, d\mu \eeq Note that (\ref{Cn}) is well defined for all $f,g\in L^2_{\mu}(\cM)$.
-It is a standard fact that $(\cF,\mu)$ is {\em mixing} if and only if \beq \lim_{n\to\infty} C_n(f,g,\cF) = 0, \qquad \forall f,g\in L^2_{\mu}(\cM) \eeq The statistical properties of the system $(\cM,\cF,\mu)$ are characterized by the \emph{rate of decay of correlations}, i.e., by the speed of convergence in (\ref{Cto0}) for ``good enough'' functions $f$ and $g$.
+Let $(\cM,\cF,\mu)$ be a \emph{dynamical system}, i.e. a measurable transformation $\cF\colon \cM\to\cM$ preserving a probability measure $\mu$ on the Borel sigma algebra of $\cM$. \nomenclature{$\cF$}{The nonuniformly hyperbolic map} For any real-valued functions $f$ and $g$ on $\cM$ (often called \emph{observables}) the {\em correlations} are defined by \beq C_n(f,g,\cF) = \int_{\cM} (f\circ \cF^n)\, g\, d\mu - \int_{\cM} f\, d\mu \int_{\cM} g\, d\mu. \eeq Note that (\ref{Cn}) is well defined for all $f,g\in L^2_{\mu}(\cM)$.
+It is a standard fact that $(\cF,\mu)$ is {\em mixing} if and only if \beq \lim_{n\to\infty} C_n(f,g,\cF) = 0, \qquad \forall f,g\in L^2_{\mu}(\cM). \eeq The statistical properties of the system $(\cM,\cF,\mu)$ are characterized by the \emph{rate of decay of correlations}, i.e., by the speed of convergence in (\ref{Cto0}) for ``good enough'' functions $f$ and $g$.
 If $\cM$ is a manifold and $\cF$ is a smooth (or piecewise smooth) map, then ``good enough'' usually means bounded and (piecewise) H\"older continuous.

 Generally, mixing dynamical systems (even very strongly mixing ones, such as Bernoulli systems) may exhibit quite different statistical properties, depending on the rate of the decay of correlations.
 If correlations decay exponentially fast (i.e., $|C_n| =\cO( e^{-an})$ with $ a>0$), usually the classical Central Limit Theorem (CLT) holds, as well as many other probabilistic limit laws, such as Weak Invariance Principle (convergence to Brownian motion), which play a crucial role in applications to statistical mechanics; we refer the reader to the surveys in \cite{Ch95,CD,Den89,D04,Y98} and \cite[Chapter~7]{CM}.
 Such strongly chaotic dynamical systems behave very much like sequences of i.i.d.\ (independent identically distributed) random variables in probability theory.
+However, some other mixing and Bernoulli systems have slow rates of the decay of correlations, such as $|C_n|=\cO( n^{-a})$.
+Their statistical properties are usually weak, they exhibit \emph{intermittent} behavior \cite{PM80}: intervals of chaotic motion are followed by long periods of regular oscillations, etc. Such systems can help to understand the transition from regular to chaotic motion, and for that they have long attracted considerable interest in physics community \cite{FM88,Ma83,VCG}.